PlanetKiF/kif.github.io/_posts/docs/2021-01-15-setting-up-the-server.md

 Additional pre-requisites are
 * you must own a credit card to create an AWS account.
-* you must have a least a passing aquaintance with using a console window (like windows command prompt).
+* you should have a least a passing aquaintance with using a console window (like windows command prompt).
 * you may have to increase the disk size before being able to install CS:GO (see next chapter).

 ## Increasing disk space ##